 First, let us know as soon as possible.
 While we prefer at least 60 days notice, we require a minimum of 30 days to work with you.

 We will ask for an additional 1 1/2 month’s rent in advance of your move.
+That amount is in addition to the time you will be actually occupying the unit.

 Be sure to check out the “What to do when it’s time to move” section and make sure to follow it closely.
 The better the condition of the unit at move out, the quicker we will be able to re-rent it.

 When you move out, we will attempt to re-rent the unit.
 You will be responsible for rent at the current market rate for the period of time the unit remains unoccupied.
+Current market rent may be greater than your current rent amount.

 You will be responsible for fees to advertise the unit for rent and a prorated fee for preparing the unit for rent.